nimakam/nimakam-notes/stable-coin/papers/v0.1/technical-whitepaper.md

 ### Versioning - in case of emergency (hard-forks)

 The ultimate goal of such a decentralized smart contract system is to be ownerless and live forever.
-That is, if the current open source implementation were the solution to our original stable-coin problem, there should be no subsequent version needed.
+That is, if the current open source implementation were the solution to our original stablecoin problem, there should be no subsequent version needed.

 However, due to possibilities of future upgrades to the underlying blockchain itself, as well as due to the remote possibility that the system may, at some point, operate in some unexpected ways, we are required to at least consider the possibility of winding down this version in favor of a next one.